 Happy New Year!
 The time has come again, the time for setting resolutions to get to the gym more often, eat healthier, and overall get in shape.
 But have you spent any time thinking about your business resolutions, and how to keep your business in shape?
-Here is a list of real estate resolutions for you to consider in 2016:
+Here is a list of real estate resolutions for you to consider at the beginning of each year:

 Benchmark Your Lease Rate to Market: How does your lease compare to market?
 If you analyze this each year you are less likely to miss opportunities to restructure the lease early and maximize potential savings.
 At least ask your broker to give you a quick assessment.